Best Sun Shirts for Running of 2026

 What’s the difference between UPF and SPF?

 UPF is a rating used to measure the amount of sun that can make it through a material.
-The best sun shirts for running, including the Black Diamond Alpenglow Hoody, will have a UPF 50+ rating.
+The most protective sun shirts for running, including the Black Diamond Alpenglow Hoody, will have a UPF 50+ rating.
+The rabbit UPF Deflector 2.0, Janji Sunchaser 50 Hooded Long Sleeve, and Wild Rye Sawyer Sunshirt all have a UPF 50 rating.
 A UPF rating takes into account the penetration of both UVA and UVB rays.
 Meanwhile, SPF, or Sun Protection Factor, measures the level of protection provided by sunscreen.
-Theoretically, if your skin would take 20 minutes to redden without protection, a sunscreen with an SPF 15 rating would extend that time by 15.
+Theoretically, if your skin would take a certain amount of time to redden without protection, a sunscreen with an SPF 15 rating would extend that time by 15.

 When is it too hot to wear a sun shirt?